 Unsubsidized Federal Consolidation Loans combine unsubsidized federal loans into one unsubsidized loan.

 Unsubsidized Federal Stafford Loans are federally guaranteed loans that are not based on financial need.
+The interest rate for the 2014-2015 academic year is 4.66 percent.
 The maximum amount you can receive during your school year are:

 Freshman: $5,500 for dependent students, $9,500 for independent students.

 Sophomore: $6,500 for dependent students, $10,500 for independent students.